 What is FOSSI?

-- Founded by the American Chemistry Council (ACC), the American Institute of Chemical Engineers (AIChE), Chemours and HBCU Week Foundation, the Future of STEM Scholars Initiative (FOSSI) seeks to increase the number of underrepresented professionals in the STEM workforce by providing scholarships to students pursuing STEM degrees at Historically Black Colleges and Universities (HBCUs), and connecting those students to leadership development, mentoring and internship opportunities at participating companies.
+- Founded by the American Chemistry Council (ACC), the American Institute of Chemical Engineers (AIChE), Chemours and HBCU Week Foundation, the Future of STEM Scholars Initiative (FOSSI) is a national program which seeks to increase the number of underrepresented professionals in the chemical industry workforce by providing scholarships to students pursuing preferred* STEM degrees at Historically Black Colleges and Universities (HBCUs).
+FOSSI also connects scholars to leadership development, mentoring, and internship opportunities at sponsoring companies.

 - Sponsored by chemical manufacturers and related industry stakeholders, FOSSI provides scholarship recipients $10,000 per year for four years.

 What are the measures of success for the FOSSI program?

 - Number of students successfully completing a preferred STEM degree

 - Number of internship hours provided to scholars